tuscar2001/MLOps-Engineer-Udacity/README.md

-# Predict Customer Churn

-- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity
+# Table of Contents
+    1. Introduction - the project's aim
+    2. Technologies
+    3. Files and data description
+    3. Launch

+## 1. Introduction

+- This Project is called **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity.
+This project is aimed at showing the skills needed in a project to perform regular ML tasks.
+This covers ML data reading, data split, model training by tuning hyperparameters,  model evaluation, and model saving.
+The second part of this project addresses the different tests that need to be performed to conform with the coding standards

-## Project Description
+## 2. technologies
-This project is aimed at conducting code best practices.
-This includes code refactoring, modularization, and testing according to auto-pep8 and pylint guidelines.
+Here are the technologies used:
+    * Visual Studio Code (coding IDE)
+    * Github for Version Control
+    * Python Packages: Please refer to the requirements_py3.8.txt file

-## Files and data description
+## 3. Files and data description
 Files are described as follows:
 churn_distribution: Gives a distribution of the response variable as a bar chart
 Customer_Age_distribution: gives a distribution of the customer Age